UniKlo/PaintBot/Mechanics/How to Assemble/Chain System/README.md

 <img src="https://github.com/UniKlo/PaintBot/blob/master/Mechanics/ChainSystem/chain-system-02-01.png" width="400">

 ## Descriptions

 1. Two separate bearings to guide the chains
-  a.
-One chain to the Step 2 (Where the #25 Sprocket is driving the chain)
+  * One chain to the Step 2 (Where the #25 Sprocket is driving the chain)
-  b.
-Other chain guided straight to Step 3
+  * Other chain guided straight to Step 3
 2. 10 teeth #25 Sprocket connected to the revolving bolt to spin one chain
 3. Two separate bearings to guide the chains
   * One chain downwards to the Wooden Bracket